po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/04-Day/04-Day-LessonPlan.md

   * The `maxAge` attribute is set to `86400` milliseconds, meaning that the user has approximately one day until their cookie is expired:

-    > **Note:** In this demo, we specify a `maxAge`, but it is not necessary to do so.
+    > **Note**: In this demo, we specify a `maxAge`, but it is not necessary to do so.
 A default `maxAge` will be added automatically if you don't declare one.

     ```js
     const sess = {